drfailer/serializer-cpp/README.md

 The pointers are supported by the library, but they have to be initialized properly before the deserialization (either `nullptr` or a valid memory address).

-### Polymorphism

-Polymorphism is very problematic in this case so polymorphic types will have to be handled manually.
-There is a convenient macro for this.

-### Containers

-Containers are detected with iterators so the majority of the containers of the standard library are supported.
-External containers that are iterable will be supported too (`QList` from Qt for instance).
-However, the elements inside the containers must be serializable.

-**Static arrays are not supported.**